krakenCookie/krakenCookie.github.io/README.md

-# Documentation
+# My website!

-This here's my academic website.
-Currently having fun trying to learn Jekyll and integrate it with R Markdown!
+This here's my academic/professional website.
+Most of the "theme" is based off a [Github landing page](https://github.com/excentris/compass), and it uses [knitr-Hyde](https://github.com/homerhanumat/knitr-hyde) to convert .Rmd files into HTML, but everything else is me and I'm actually relatively proud of it!